Somerset Rivers Authority’s purpose, history and funding

 The reason why the figure of 1.25% of 2016-17 council tax was chosen for the SRA’s shadow precepting for 2016-17 was because it came tidily close to reproducing the SRA’s initial annual Interim Funding budget of £2.7million.

-The power to raise a shadow precept for the SRA has since passed to the new Somerset Council, which replaced the county council and the district councils in April 2023.
+In April 2023, the power to raise a shadow precept for the SRA passed to the new Somerset Council, which replaced the county council and the district councils.

 The Parrett and Axe Brue Internal Drainage Boards also choose to contribute a total of £20,000 a year.